Ford Festiva: Kia Pride in China

 The Kia Pride firstly involved in a joint venture in Zhuhai, Guangdong Province with automobile company Guangtong Motors, where they were producing cars under a licence.
 The batch of cars would firstly be imported into China where parts are brought in later and the company would assemble the finished product.
-Jiangsu Yueda Auto Works (later Yueda Kia Motors, currently Dongfeng Yueda Kia Motors) began assembly of the Pride in 1997.
+Jiangsu Yueda Auto Works (later Yueda Kia Motors, currently Jiangsu Yueda Kia Motors) began assembly of the Pride in 1997.
 The sedan was called the Yueda Kia Pride YQZ6390, the hatchback either YQZ6370 or YQZ7141.
 Chinese production ended in December 2003.

 Second generation (WB, WD, WF; 1993)

 The second model Ford Festiva, launched in 1993, was jointly developed between Kia and Ford, retaining most of the drivetrain of the previous model with a more rounded body style.
 This new Festiva was slightly longer, wider, more aerodynamic, and suspended by MacPherson struts in the front and a torsion beam axle in the rear.
 While it was sold in certain markets as a second generation Festiva, Ford renamed it the "Aspire" in North American markets, where the five-door model was offered for the first time.
 In South Korea, the car was badged "Kia Avella".
-The sedan version was mainly restricted to the South Korean market, although it was also available with Festiva badging in Taiwan.
+The sedan version was mainly restricted to the South Korean market, although it was also available with Ford Festiva badging in Taiwan.

 Depending on the market, some retained the SOHC, throttle-body injected motor, while others received an engine with a DOHC cylinder head and MPI also designed by Mazda.
 These engines were: